atstep01/BookWorm_AngularFrontEnd/Docs/DevelopmentPhases.md

 - Adds the ability to search for a book without necessarily adding it to a wishlist.
 Gives books a landing page so users can read up on them.
 - Deliverables
    - Add a book search tab to the side bar
+      - Search by title
+      - Search by genre
    - Add a book search page to search for books.
    - Search books with API, when clicked generate a page based on the book info.
    - Change the add book to wishlist flow to also launch a page for a book when clicked